top of page

 “Who is he?”
 She tilted her head as she held eye contact.

 Shouts rang throughout the camp as more soldiers appeared, circling in on her.
-She grinned, her preferred
+She grinned, this was her

-setting of a battle coming together, everyone coming at once so she could end it all the faster.
-She realized
+favorite way to fight: everyone coming at once, so she could end it all the faster.
+She realized that some of

-that some of the shouts were a name, called over and over like a demand and a prayer wrapped into one.
+the shouts were a name, called over and over like a demand and a prayer wrapped into one.
+“Clíodhna.”
+She

-She smirked, that must be her real opponent.
-The captain couldn’t stop her from wiping out the entire
+smirked.
+That must be her real opponent.
+The captain couldn’t stop her from wiping out the entire battalion

-battalion in a matter of minutes.
-She didn’t have to hold back if there would be no witnesses.
+in a matter of minutes.
+She didn’t have to hold back if there were no witnesses.

 his effort for a final blow, his sword held high, and Morrigan removed his head before he could even begin